phalt/django-api-domains/docs/styleguide.md

 from .graphql import *  # noqa
 ```

-Then, any other file can then import from apis like so:
+Then, any other file can import from apis like so:

 ```python
 # example.py